confidence-duku/bakaano-hydro/README.md

 If you use Bakaano-Hydro in academic work, please cite:

-DDuku, C.: Bakaano-Hydro (v1.1).
+Duku, C.: Bakaano-Hydro (v1.1).
 A distributed hydrology-guided deep learning model for streamflow prediction, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2025-1633, 2025.

 See CITATION.cff.